bsmg/beat-saber-community-wiki/modding/intro.md

 Create a new project using the template.
 ![Modding Plugin Template](/uploads/modding/modding-plugin-template.png "Modding Plugin Template")

-The default assembly name is `UnnamedAssembly`
+The default assembly name is `UnnamedAssembly` (Or `NewPlugin` depending on the template you downloaded).
 To rename the assembly:
 1. In the Solution Explorer panel, double click on Properties.